10 Things to Do in Seoul at Night

 National Theatre of Korea| ©Republic of Korea

-8. Dine at Seoul's street stalls
+8. Dinner at Seoul's street stalls

 Seoul Street Stalls| ©Doug Sun Beams